seve05/vcont/README.md

-# updog it to the nfs server
-Version control for my local network running linux.
+# Version control for my local network running linux.

 Requires: a running NFS Server; the user to know the target dir + ip